shizmob/pydle/docs/features/overview.rst

 This allows you to set and unset arbitrary key-value information on yourself and on channels, as well as retrieve such values from other users and channels.

 ==============
-IRCd implementations-specific features
+IRCd implementation-specific features
 ==============
 Optional features that for IRCds that have non-standard messages.

 UnrealIRCd
 ==========
-Features implementaiton-specific to UnrealIRCd servers.
+Features implementation-specific to UnrealIRCd servers.

 RPL_WHOIS_HOST
 --------------